What is locum tenens?

 In the midst of physician shortages across the country and with reports of provider burnout on the rise, many doctors and physician extenders are turning to locum tenens work for rewarding careers.
 We are seeing more hospitals, clinics and independent practices recruiting for these temporary positions to fill the healthcare gap.

-TinkBird Healthcare Staffing works directly with physicians, physician assistants and nurse practitioners to place them in locum tenens positions for hospitals, health systems, private practices and other healthcare facilities.
+TinkBird Healthcare Staffing works directly with physicians, physician assistants, nurse practitioners and registered nurses to place them in locum tenens positions for hospitals, health systems, private practices and other healthcare facilities.
 Our skilled clinicians are available for short-term and long-term placement to cover for maternity leaves, vacations, peak sickness seasons, high patient volume, medical leave, or while searching for a permanent provider.

 Reasons to work locum tenens

 Healthcare providers work in locum tenens positions for a variety of reasons.
-Here are some experiences physicians, PAs and nurse practitioners shared after being placed in temporary roles through TinkBird Healthcare Staffing.
+Here are some experiences physicians, PAs, nurse practitioners and RNs shared after being placed in temporary roles through TinkBird Healthcare Staffing.

 Freedom and flexibility